Dyslexia Awareness Month - SPELD NSW

 Each year, October is recognised worldwide as Dyslexia Awareness Month, a time to come together to raise awareness, share resources, and tell stories about dyslexia successes.

-Get involved this October and make a difference by creating your own fundraising event to support SPELD NSW!
-Whether it’s a school mufti-day, morning tea, sponsored walk, or community event, your efforts will help raise awareness and vital funds to support students with dyslexia and learning difficulties.
-No idea is too small—every contribution counts!
+Get involved this October and make a difference by supporting SPELD NSW!
+Help us raise awareness by sharing our digital resources as well as raise vital funds to support students with dyslexia and learning difficulties.
+No amount is too small—every contribution counts!

-Register your team to watch our FREE Understanding Dyslexia webinar and share our digital resources!
+Register for our Understanding Blending for Words and Assistive Technology Webinars.
+Or register your team watch our FREE Understanding Dyslexia webinar and share our digital resources!
 This is your chance to spread awareness and make an impact in your community.

 Understanding Dyslexia - Free Webinar